 The information required under Section 217 (2A) of the Companies Act,

-of the Act, the Report and Accounts are being
+and Section 136(1) of the new Act, the Report and Accounts are being

 copy would be sent.

 26. SUBSIDIARY COMPANIES

-the Companies Act, 2013, which has exempted companies from attaching the
+the Companies Act, 2013, which has exempted companies from attaching

-viz.
+subsidiary companies viz.
 (1) Chemical Limes Mundwa Pvt.
 Ltd. (2)